moveit/moveit_tutorials/doc/visualization/visualization_tutorial.rst

 Introspecting Trajectory Waypoints
 ++++++++++++++++++++++++++++++++++
 *Available since: Indigo 0.7.10, Kinetic and Lunar 0.9.7*

 You can visually introspect trajectory point by point on RViz.

-* From "`Panel`" menu, enable "`MotionPlanning - Slider`" that is disabled by default.
+* From "`Panels`" menu, select "`MotionPlanning - Slider`".
 You'll see a new Slider panel on RViz.

 * Set your goal pose, then run `Plan`.